nuroko/nurokore/README.md

 Java APIs and implementations for machine learning

-Placeholder repo - for Nuroko open source Java libraries
+For Nuroko open source Java libraries and tools.